katex-rs/katex-rs/README.md

 ## Workspace Layout

 This repository is organised as a Cargo workspace.
-The core crate lives in [`crates/katex`](crates/katex), while supporting assets such as the screenshot tests remain at the repository root.
+The core crate lives in [`crates/katex`](crates/katex), the WebAssembly bindings are packaged via [`crates/wasm-binding`](crates/wasm-binding), and supporting assets such as the screenshot tests remain at the repository root.

 ## How to Use